Quick Summary

 In India, social and cultural standards shape gender preferences, rooted deeply in historical beliefs and methods.
 The family’s sons are pictured as heirs and caregivers and are expected to support their parents during their old age.
 This leads to a strong son preference, especially in patriarchal communities.

-The daughters are expected to marry and then move into their husband’s residence, restricting their value within the natal family.
+The daughters are expected to marry and then move into their husbands’ residences, restricting their value within the natal family.
 Many societal expectations have shown that men are considered breadwinners and women manage the domestic duties.

 These beliefs have compounded due to various economic facets.
 Although many initiatives have been taken to improve the status of female children, changing all these deep-rooted cultural standards is still challenging to attain gender equality in the nation.

 Healthcare plays a massive part in lessening all the gender-based disparities in the nation.
-Access to all healthcare services, specifically prenatal care, is crucial for enhancing child and maternal health results.
-However, in many rural sections, finite awareness, deficient infrastructure and even a lack of trained specialities have increased the mortality rate among females.
+Access to all healthcare services, specifically prenatal care, is crucial for enhancing child and maternal health outcomes.
+However, in many rural sections, limited awareness, deficient infrastructure, and even a lack of trained specialists have increased the mortality rate among females.

 So, by educating all families about effective pregnancy care and promoting the value of female health, all such distinctions can be managed instantly.
 Several approaches, such as the “Ayushman Bharat” policy, can increase women’s healthcare access.